 After visiting the shrine, we drove to the viewing balcony at the top of the gardens (61 Yefe Nof Street).
 And here are a couple of shots from there.
 Here are the gardens and Bahai Shrine from the top:

 Yafe Nof Balcony is located on Louis Promenade.
 And I will share with you two of my visits to the promenade later on.

 I have already visited Haifa’s most famous viewpoints (Bahai Gardens from Sderot Ben Gurion and Yafe Nof Balcony), so this time I decided to scout for a new spot.
 I heard that next to Sculptures Garden in Haifa there are good viewpoints.
 Thus, one evening I headed there.

-After a two minute walk, I’ve reached Shnayim-November St. 2.
+After a two minute walk, I have reached Shnayim-November St. 2.
 There you can find another viewpoint sign.
-If you follow that sign then you will enter the Sculptures Garden in Haifa.
+If you follow that sign, then you will enter the Sculptures Garden in Haifa.

 At The Sculptures Garden

 Sculptures Garden is a small garden that presents 29 bronze statues all made by Ursula Malbin.
 Ursula donated the money for the garden and donated all sculptures as well.
 And even after one of the sculptures were stolen, she replaced it with another one from her private collection.

 Though I do not remember seeing signs on spot, some sites say that Sculptures Garden in Haifa is closed at night.
 So if you are planning to visit it, do it before 6 pm.